Your new Roller Garage Door is designed to be virtually maintenance free.

 - Carefully wipe the inside curtain face with a clean lint free duster or soft cloth.

-- Never use a jet washer to clean your door.
+- Never use a jet washer or abrasive cleaning products or abrasive pads/cloths to clean your door.

 Clean off the worst of the cobwebs or dirt/dust from the external face of the door with a soft brush (e.g. from your dustpan and brush).

-Rinse the door with warm/cold clean water until all of the soap has been removed.
+Thoroughly rinse the door with fresh warm/cold clean water until all of the soap has been removed.
 Dry the external curtain and frame with a clean, lint-free tea towel or soft cloth to remove the water droplets.
 Leave to air dry before operating your door.